Validation of the Reference Impedance in Multiline Calibration with Stepped Impedance Standards: Extraction the Reflection Coefficient of the Impedance Transition

 where $p_{ij}$ are the elements of the parasitic matrix $\mat{P}$, and $\overline{g}_{ij}$ are defined as

-with the parameters $\{\gamma_1, d_1\}$ and $\{\gamma_2, d_2\}$ being the propagation constant and the offset length of the offset line, as illustrated in Fig. \ref{fig:3.2}.
+with $g_{ij}$ being the elements of \eqref{eq:3.3}, the parameters $\{\gamma_1, d_1\}$ and $\{\gamma_2, d_2\}$ represent the propagation constant and offset length of the offset line, respectively.
+These parameters are illustrated in Fig.~\ref{fig:3.2}.

-From (\ref{eq:3.7}), we recognize that we have three equations in three unknowns, and thus can be solved for the three proposed models uniquely.
-The solution for the reflection coefficient from the first and second models is given by
+For the first and second models, the unknowns are $\Gamma$, $y$, and $z$.
+For the third model, the unknowns are $\Gamma$, $r$, and $t^2$.
+The solution for $\Gamma$ in the first and second models is given by:

 where the plus and minus signs are the solutions for the first and second models, respectively.
-Similarly, the reflection coefficient of the third model is given by
+Similarly, the reflection coefficient of the third model is given by:

 Likewise, we can also derive a solution for the parasitic elements.
-For the first model, $y$ and $z$ are given by
+For the first model, $y$ and $z$ are given as follows: